Why Health Care Workers Join UFCW Local 175

 Back to Blog

-Health Care Workers Join The Union - UFCW 175Health care is one of the fastest growing industries in the province.
+Health Care Workers Join The Union - UFCW 175Health care is a huge industry in the province.

 But, much of our health care system is seriously underfunded.
-And, while we wait for adequate money, it is the frontline workers who shoulder the most responsibility in providing care to patients.
+And, while we continue to lobby and fight for adequate money, it is the frontline workers who shoulder the most responsibility in providing care to patients.

-UFCW Local 175 represents more than 5,000 health care providers across Ontario.
+UFCW Local 175 represents several thousand health care providers across Ontario.
+They are a part of our Local Union’s dedicated Health, Office, and Professional Employees (HOPE) sector where expert negotiators and Union representatives support our members.
 You can read more about some of their ratified collective agreements here.

 Check out this feature on the amazing Union Members who work at Maplewood Long-Term Care Home in Brighton.